dyalog-training/2023-SP3/README.md

-# 2023-SP2
+# 2023-SP3
-Providing and Using Web Services
+2023 Dyalog User Meeting - Providing and Using Web Services Workshop